 - is without an ACPE Certified Educator during the assigned period.
-The center may not admit students, continue programs in progress, or offer programs of ACPE CPE in the absence of an ACPE Certified Educator.
+The program may not admit students, continue programs in progress, or offer programs of ACPE CPE in the absence of an ACPE Certified Educator.

 - hires a new Certified Educator during the specified period of the non-compliance.